Purple Rain Birch

 A stunning cultivar with very deep royal purple leaves all season long, a somewhat weeping habit, and snowy-white bark; a strong accent plant, use as a solitary specimen; keep healthy and happy at all times to discourage troubles with birch borer

-Purple Rain Birch has attractive deep purple foliage which emerges burgundy in spring.
+Purple Rain Birch is primarily valued in the landscape for its decidedly oval form.
+It has attractive deep purple deciduous foliage which emerges burgundy in spring.
 The pointy leaves are highly ornamental but do not develop any appreciable fall color.
-Neither the flowers nor the fruit are ornamentally significant.
 The peeling white bark is extremely showy and adds significant winter interest.

 Purple Rain Birch is a deciduous tree with a shapely oval form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.